 V1G has been replaced by V2G.
-For fleet operators, it’s important to understand both technologies and the difference between them.
+For fleet operators, it’s important to understand what is Vehicle-to-Grid technology and how v2g differs from v1g.

-Chief among the challenges of transitioning to V2G are:
+Chief among the challenges of transitioning to V2G chargers are:

-• high power demand – even just four or five vehicles in one location significantly increases energy costs and will grow as operations expand to say 20-30 EVs at once.
+- high power demand – even just four or five vehicles in one location significantly increases energy costs and will grow as operations expand to say 20-30 EVs at once using a V2G charger.

-• potential bottlenecks – charger downtime over extended periods if hardware and communications issues are left unresolved.
+- potential bottlenecks – V2G charger downtime over extended periods if hardware and communications issues are left unresolved.

-In this article, we’ll explain what V1G and V2G smart charging are and how you can overcome the challenges of moving to V2G.
+In this article, we’ll explain what V1G and V2G technology are and how you can overcome the challenges of moving to V2G chargers.

 How Does V1G Smart Charging Work?